BrunaLab/lagged-ipms/README.md

 and Emilio Bruna written for submission to The American Naturalist tentatively titled: \_\_\_\_\_.

+The idea here is to investigate the consequences of including lagged effects (such as those modeled by distributed lag non-linear models) into population models (integral projection models, IPMs).
+We’ll compare population growth rates (lambda) with deterministic, stochastic (matrix shuffling), and lagged effects IPMs.

 The most recent draft of the manuscript is available [here](https://brunalab.github.io/lagged-ipms/paper.html).